 We are beyond excited for her to get started!
 Cannot wait to see the end results here!
 Happy Friday Eve.

-I am Lindsay and I could not be more thrilled for you to be here!
-S+S focuses on unique interior design, cuisine, entertaining, fashion and lifestyle.
+S+S is all about unique interior design, cuisine, entertaining, fashion and lifestyle.
 Most of all bridging the gap between home design and fashion.
 I am passionate about design, half birthdays, black coffee, designer heels, statement pieces, anything gold and crossword puzzles.
-A real anomaly.
-Take off your shoes and stay awhile!
+Let's kick it!